Pennsylvania special House election pits Conor Lamb against Rick Saccone

 Saccone is a retired Air Force officer with vast experience in counter-terrorism efforts, including working on task forces for two Olympic Games, according to his campaign website.

-Trump tweeted his support of Saccone ahead of his Thursday visit to the Pittsburgh area.
+Trump tweeted his support of Saccone ahead of his visit to the Pittsburgh area in January.

 “Rick is a great guy.
 We need more Republicans to continue our already successful agenda,” the president said.